-Term Definition Abdomen The terminal section of an arthropod body.
-Active channel A portion of the valley bottom that can be distinguished based on the three primary criteria of (i) channels defined by erosional and depositional forms created by river processes, (ii) the upper elevation limit at which water is contained within a channel, and (iii) portions of a channel without mature woody vegetation.
-Braided systems have multiple threads and channel bars that are all part of the active channel.
-Alluvial Refers to natural, channelized runoff from terrestrial terrain, and the material borne or deposited by such runoff.
-Assessment reach The length of reach, ranging from 40 m to 200 m, where SDAM indicators are measured.
+Term Definition .
+51111 A portion of the valley bottom that can be distinguished based on the three Active channel primary criteria of (i) channels defined by erosional and depositional forms created by river processes, (ii) the upper elevation limit at which water is contained within a channel, and (iii) portions of a channel without mature woody vegetation.
+Braided systems have multiple threads and channel bars that are all part of the active channel. • Alluvial Refers to natural, channelized runoff from terrestrial terrain, and the material borne or deposited by such runoff.
+Assessment reach The length of reach, ranging from 40 m to 200 m, where GP SDAM indicators are measured.
 Aquatic macroinvertebrates Invertebrate organisms that require aquatic environments for parts or all of their life cycle and are visible without the use of a microscope (i.e., > 0.5 mm body length).
 Includes bottom dwelling or benthic macroinvertebrates.
-Bank The side of an active channel, typically associated with a steeper side gradient than the adjacent streambed, floodplain, or valley bottom.
+Bank The side of an active channel, typically associated with a steeper side gradient than the adjacent channel bed, floodplain, or valley bottom.
 Bankfull elevation The elevation associated with a shift in the hydraulic geometry of the channel and the transition point between the channel and the floodplain.
 In unconstrained settings this is the height of the water in the channel just when it begins to flow onto the floodplain.
 Bankfull width Width of the stream channel at bankfull elevation.
 Braided system A stream with a wide, relatively horizontal channel bed over which during low flows, water forms an interlacing pattern of splitting into numerous small conveyances that coalesce a short system downstream.
-Same as multi-threaded system.
+Same as multithreaded system.
 Canal An artificial or formerly natural waterway used to convey water between locations, possibly in both directions.
 Same as ditch.
 Catchment An area of land, bounded by a drainage divide, which drains to a channel or waterbody.
 Synonymous with watershed.
-Channel A feature in fluvial systems consisting of a streambed and its opposing banks which confines and conveys surface water flow.
-A braided system consists of multiple channels, which may include inactive or abandoned channels.
-Confinement The degree to which levees, terraces, hillsides, or canyon walls prevent the lateral migration of a fluvial channel.
+Channel A feature in fluvial systems consisting of a bed and its opposing banks which confines and conveys surface water flow.
+A braided system consists of multiple channels, including inactive or abandoned channels.
+Confinement The degree to which levees, terraces, hillsides, or canyon walls preliateral migration of a fluvial channel.
 Culvert A drain or covered channel that crosses under a road, pathway, or railway.
 Ditch An artificial or formerly natural waterway used to convey water between locations, possibly in both directions.
 Same as canal.
+Ephemeral Channels that flow only in direct response to precipitation.
+Water typically flows at the surface only during and/or shortly after large precipitation events, the streambed is always above the water table, and stormwater runoff is the primary water source.